guanh01/guanh01.github.io/_pages/about.md

 News
 ----
 - **[Oct.
 2022]**: I’m excited to share that we have received an Amazon Research Award for our proposal "Groot: A GPU-Resident System for Efficient Graph Machine Learning" at UMass Amherst.
-Learn more about the program on the website: https://amzn.to/ara-fall-winter-2021
+Learn more about the program on the [website](https://amzn.to/ara-fall-winter-2021).
 - **[Sept.
 2022]**: Our work on [AutoMTL: A Programming Framework for Automating Efficient Multi-Task Learning](http://guanh01.github.io/files/2022automtl.pdf) is accepted to [NeurIPS'22](https://nips.cc/).
 Congratulations to [Lijun](https://zhanglijun95.github.io/resume/).
 The project is [open-sourced](https://github.com/zhanglijun95/AutoMTL)
 - **[Sept.
 2022]**: Thanks for the support of NSF to our project [Transparently Scaling Graph Neural Network Training to Large-Scale Models and Graphs](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2224054&HistoricalAwards=false).